 The Dolpo district of Nepal is the kind of fantasy place that movies are made about.
-It is a real-life mountain paradise.
+Upper Dolpo is a real-life mountain paradise.
 From dry, barren lands, to lush meadows, to waterfalls and sacred lakes, our Upper Dolpo Trek guides you through these mystical lands for an out of this world experience.
 The trekking route lays in the remote northwest area of Nepal’s Himalayas.
 The territory is largely uninhabited, and it’s possible to go for a day or two without seeing another human.
 Very few tourists visit this place, let alone even know that it exists.

-The residents of Dolpo have origins in Tibet, with whom they have traded with for hundreds of years.
+The residents of Upper Dolpo have origins in Tibet, with whom they have traded for hundreds of years.
 Local products do not provide a sufficient livelihood, hence their necessity to trade.
 As the highest inhabited region of Nepal, it is also the least populated, with only about 5,000 people living in the region.
 They follow the Bon Po religion, which uses ancient shamanistic practices with roots in Tibetan Buddhism.

-The journey into Upper Dolpo starts with an hour-long scenic flight from Kathmandu to Nepalgunj.
+The journey into Upper Dolpo Trek starts with an hour-long scenic flight from Kathmandu to Nepalgunj.
 We begin the actual trek on the following day, to Dunai.
 Immediately the stunning sceneries are seen.
 We pass through lush forests and agricultural fields in the lowlands.
-As we head up and northward, the vegetation as well as villages become sparser.
+As we head up and northward, the vegetation, as well as villages, become sparser.
 We have views of the colossal mountain Dhaulagiri (8,167 meters/26,794 feet), the 7th highest mountain in the world.
 Also, the Annapurna, Manaslu, and Nilgiri ranges show themselves along the trail.

 The three high mountain passes, Saldang La Pass (5060m), Jyanta La Pass (5220m), and Kang La Pass (5380m) add a whole new level of exhilaration to the trek.
 After these passes, we get to sleep right next to the majestic Shey Phoksundo Lake.
-This large, turquoise colored lake will take your breath away.
+This large, turquoise-colored lake will take your breath away.
 You’ll never see another lake like it.
 Nearby is the Demon’s Trail, made famous by the movie Himalaya (Caravan) by Eric Valli.
 It’s a route that has been used for centuries for trade with Tibet.
 Shey Gompa is the primary destination of the Upper Dolpo Trek, a sacred monastery that is allegedly over 800 years old and houses ancient Tibetan scrolls.

-We pass more picturesque villages and have an opportunity to see wide range of biodiversity, including the blue sheep and snow leopards among much more.
+We pass more picturesque villages and have an opportunity to see a wide range of biodiversity, including the blue sheep and snow leopards among much more.
 The trek ends the same way it began, with a scenic flight to Kathmandu from Nepalgunj.
 Come enjoy the Upper Dolpo Trek with us!
 You won’t believe the beauty until you see it for your own eyes!

 A remote, unreal trek in a mountain paradise environment